-Cameras that are cheaper than about $500 generally won’t create great looking video, but spend more than $2000 and you may be getting more features than you need.
+Cameras that are cheaper than about $500 generally won’t create a great looking video but spend more than $2000 and you may be getting more features than you need.
 Whatever camera you get, look for something that can shoot full HD 1080 video and can output, preferably through HDMI.

 Next, unless you’re using a USB webcam, you’ll need some sort of capture device that can take video input from your camera and make it available on your computer, or send it directly to your live stream.